-Archaeological Services Inc. (ASI) was contracted by R and R Associates Inc., on behalf of Halton Region, to conduct a Cultural Heritage Resource Assessment as part of the Guelph Line Transportation Corridor Improvements Class Environmental Assessment (EA), Town of Milton, Regional Municipality of Halton, Ontario.
-The study corridor extends along Guelph Line from 1 km north of Derry Road (Regional Road 7) to Steeles Avenue.
+Archaeological Services Inc. (ASI) was contracted by R and R Associates Inc., on behalf of Halton Region, to conduct a Cultural Heritage Resource Assessment as part of the Derry Road Transportation Corridor Improvements Class Environmental Assessment (EA), City of Burlington, Regional Municipality of Halton, Ontario.
+The study corridor extends along Derry Road from Milburough Line to McNiven Road, City of Burlington.

-A review of background historical research and the Town of Milton's Heritage Inventory confirmed that the study corridor is historically located on part of Lots 12 to 15, between the road allowance for Concessions III and IV, in the former Township of Nelson, Halton County.
+A review of background historical research and heritage inventories maintained by the City of Burlington, Town of Milton and City of Hamilton confirmed that the study corridor is historically located on part of Lots 10 and 11, Concession I and II, in the former Township of Nelson, Halton County and retains a select number of cultural heritage resources.
 The Township of Nelson experienced Euro-Canadian settlement activities in the early nineteenth century, and by the end of the century, the township had flourished as an ideal place for agricultural land use activities.
-The 1877 historical atlas maps confirms that lands adjacent to the study corridor had been cleared and developed into farmstead properties, featuring homestead structures and landscape features such as orchards.
+The 1877 historical atlas maps confirms that lands adjacent to the study corridor had been cleared and developed for agricultural and industrial purposes and features a range of structural and landscape features, such as a lime kiln, a mill or manufactory, a water crossing, farmsteads, and orchards.

 The results of the field review confirmed that the study corridor retains visual, landscape, and structural reminders of this rural nineteenth century land use history.
-Six cultural heritage resources were identified adjacent to the Guelph Line road right-of-way.
+Four cultural heritage resources were identified adjacent to the Derry Road Road right-of-way.